celery/celery/docs/getting-started/brokers/redis.rst

     app.conf.broker_transport_options = {'fanout_prefix': True}

-Note that you will not be able to communicate with workers running older versions or workers that does not have this setting enabled.
+Note that you won't be able to communicate with workers running older versions or workers that doesn't have this setting enabled.

 This setting will be the default in the future, so better to migrate sooner rather than later.